Meet Our Amazing Staff

 Tiffany Rhodin

-Tiffany serves Spring River School as Student Support Coordinator, building on her years of leadership as School Administrator and her deep background in individualized education, neurodiversity, and community-centered learning.
+Tiffany serves as the Student Support Coordinator for Spring River School, bringing years of leadership experience as a former School Administrator and a deep background in individualized education, neurodiversity, and community-centered learning.

-Tiffany holds a Bachelor’s Degree in Elementary Education from the University of South Florida, is Orton-Gillingham trained, and has completed a professional certificate in the Foundations of Neurodiversity through Florida State University.
-Her commitment to holistic education also led her to complete the Waldorf Leadership Development Summer Intensive through the Center for Anthroposophy.
+Tiffany holds a Bachelor’s in Elementary Education from the University of South Florida, is Orton-Gillingham trained, and earned a professional certificate in the Foundations of Neurodiversity from Florida State University.
+She also completed the Waldorf Leadership Development Summer Intensive through the Center for Anthroposophy.

 On Sabbatical 2025-26